 Social accountability for medical schools has been defined as:

 The obligation to direct their education, research and service activities towards addressing the priority health concerns of the community, region, and/or nation that they have a mandate to serve.
-The priority health concerns are to be identified jointly by governments, health care organizations, health professionals and the public.
+The priority health concerns are to be identified jointly by governments, health care organisations, health professionals and the public.

-Medical Deans has established a Social Accountability working group to consider the contemporary challenges Australian, New Zealand and other Pacific Island region medical schools face to produce the kind of doctors required by evolving health systems, and to respond to the critical health concerns of society.
+Medical Deans has established a Social Accountability Committee to consider the contemporary challenges Australian, New Zealand and other Pacific Island region medical schools face to produce the kind of doctors required by evolving health systems, and to respond to the critical health concerns of society.
 We will be supporting Australian and New Zealand medical schools to adopt initiatives and principles which may contribute to the social accountability agenda.

 In 2014 a number of medical schools engaged in a transnational Australia and New Zealand quality improvement process for medical schools utilising Training for Health Equity Network’s (THEnet) evaluation framework.

 Under the auspices of the Social Accountability Committee, the Inherent requirements Review Working Group was formed in 2019 to review the guideline statement, Inherent Requirements for Studying Medicine in Australia and New Zealand.
 The guideline statement was developed and published in July 2017.
 The purpose of the review is to consider the extent to which the guideline is achieving its intended objective of supporting access to prospective students wishing to study medicine whilst ensuring patient safety.
 The review will also consider any improvements that could be made.